veb86/fpspreadsheet/docs/README.txt

 - You also have to copy the OpenSSL DLLs libeay32.dll and ssleay32.dll of the correct bitness to the folder docs/wiki of the fpspreadsheed installation.

-- Run the script "make_docs.bat" (no Linux script at the moment, but it should be easy to write one...)
+- Run the script "make_chms.bat" (no Linux script at the moment, but it should be easy to write one...)

 - This script downloads the current fpspreadsheet wiki articles and creates a chm help file.

+- If you want to create a PDF file from the wiki articles run the script "make_pdf.bat".
+Note that it requires the wkhtmltopdf utility: download from https://wkhtmltopdf.org/ and specify the path to its binary at the top of "make_pdf.bat".

 --------------------------------------------------------------------------------